WordPress Developer Salary: What Can You Expect?

 All in All, What Salary Can a WordPress Developer Expect?

-In The US, the salary of around $68,250/year seems to be the median.
-For freelancers, the hourly rate fluctuates between $20 up to $100 per hour.
+In The US, the salary of around $64,895/year seems to be the median.
+For freelancers, the hourly rate fluctuates between $10 up to $90 per hour.

-In Europe, Denmark seems to be the sweet spot for WordPress developers, offering around $67,924 annually.
+In Europe, Denmark seems to be the sweet spot for WordPress developers, while Spain falls a bit short.

-The salary, of course, depends on the developer’s knowledge and experience.
-Entry level developer positions don’t offer a lot: $34,000/year might not sound very optimistic, but the sum grows significantly with the skillset.
-An experienced worker will be looking at a $115,000+/year paycheck.
+An experienced developer will be looking at a $120,000+/year paycheck.
 If you’re working on becoming a WordPress developer superstar, the pay might be even bigger.